-A skillet is a catch-all term for a flat-bottomed, shallow pan with flared sides (if it has straight sides, it’s called a “saute pan”).
+A skillet is a catch-all term for a flat-bottomed, shallow pan with flared sides.
+(If it has straight sides, it’s called a saute pan.)
 It’s commonly used for pan-searing, pan-roasting and pan-frying over moderate to high heat.
-That means that whichever you choose should be sturdy enough to stand up to high heat and thick enough to conduct heat evenly.
+That means that whichever skillet you choose it should be sturdy enough to stand up to high heat and thick enough to conduct heat evenly.
 Beyond that, the choices are many.
-But here’s how to sort through your options to pick the perfect pan—after all, you want the right tools for these skillet dinners.
+But here’s how to sort through your options to pick the best skillet for you—after all, you want the right tools for these skillet dinners.

 The thickness of the metal used in the skillet’s construction impacts how sturdy it is and how well it conducts heat.
 The thicker the skillet, the sturdier it will be and the better it will conduct heat.
 When the thickness is measured in gauge, look for lower numbers.
 When the thickness is measured in mils, look for higher numbers.

 Best Last-Forever Skillet: We recommend this sturdy 10″ cast-iron skillet ($15) from Lodge.
 The company takes time to ensure that every product is crafted to perfection.
 Just be sure to season them well and take care of them.

 A skillet can be made of many different materials, including aluminum, stainless steel, copper and cast-iron.
 Of all of these, only a stainless steel skillet is dishwasher safe and rust-resistant, and only hardcoat/anodized aluminum is scratch- and dent-resistant.

 Best Copper Skillet: If you’re looking for a skillet that heats up (and cools down) quickly the Mauviel 2.5mm Copper Frying Pan ($240) is for you.